 Green Infrastructure Strategy

-Green Infrastructure describes the network of green spaces and water systems that deliver multiple environmental, economic and social values and benefits.
-Over the next five years the strategy will lead to an improved integrated network of multifunctional green spaces and corridors underpinned by easily maintained, economically and environmentally sustainable engineering solutions.
+Green Infrastructure is the network of green spaces and water systems that deliver multiple environmental, economic and social values and benefits.
+Over the next five years the Green Infrastructure Strategy will lead to an improved integrated network of multifunctional green spaces and corridors underpinned by easily maintained, economically and environmentally sustainable engineering solutions.
 The strategy will ensure that the Shire leads by example by reducing water and energy consumption, and by implementing efficient and innovative systems, projects and initiatives.
 In doing so, we can encourage our community and businesses to reduce water and energy consumption.

 For more information about this project please contact Doug Fotheringham, Manager Regulatory Services on 9927 0000 or email firstname.lastname@example.org.